Hosamov/exclusions-db/README.md

 - Fix bug: date was displaying the next day while hosted. incorporated 'moment-timezone' library to set proper timezone (see routes/home.js, and /routes.js)

+## 9/25/2024

+- Added new Ordinances.json data under /includes that includes (initial) data for violations people may commit (RCWs and Policy).

 ## PLANNED CHANGES/FEATURES:

 - Include list of RCWs/Policy points to choose from during exclusion creation process.
 - Add sort by expiring soon.
 - Add search feature to find active exclusions easier
 - Add section for minimum exclusion lengths (exclusions-criteria GET route)
+- **In second page of exclusion, add all past violations/history automatically for that individual.

 ## TODOS: